 Jeff Todd Titon received the B.A. from Amherst College, and the M.A.
 (English) and Ph.D.
 (American Studies) from the University of Minnesota, where he studied ethnomusicology with Alan Kagan, writing his dissertation on blues music.
 He taught at Tufts University (1971-1986), where he co-founded the American Studies program, and held appointments in the departments of English and music.
 In 1986 he moved to Brown as professor and director of the doctoral program in ethnomusicology, a position he held until retirement in 2013.
 He is the author or editor of eight books, including Early Downhome Blues (1977; 2nd edition, University of North Carolina Press, 1994), which won the ASCAP-Deems Taylor Award; Worlds of Music (six editions since 1984, with translations into Italian and Chinese); Powerhouse for God (a book, record, and documentary film); Old-Time Kentucky Fiddle Tunes (University Press of Kentucky, 2001), American Musical Traditions, (Gale, 2002), and the Oxford Handbook of Applied Ethnomusicology (Oxford Univeristy Press, 2015).
-Titon has been a visiting professor at Carleton College, Amherst College, Berea College, the University of Maine, and Indiana University.
+Titon has been a visiting professor at Carleton College, Amherst College, Berea College, the University of Maine, East Tennessee State University, and Indiana University.
 From 1990 to 1995 he was editor of Ethnomusicology, the Journal of the Society for Ethnomusicology.
-He is a Fellow of the American Folklore Society and a member of their Executive Board.
+He is a Fellow of the American Folklore Society and a member of their Executive Board; in 2014 he received an honorary lifetime membership in the Society for Ethnomusicology.
 His fieldwork has been supported by grants from the National Endowment for the Arts and fellowships from the National Endowment for the Humanities.
 Since his retirement in 2013 he has remained active, publishing several essays, editing one book, and giving numerous lectures and keynote addresses.
 His current research in ecomusicology may be tracked on his blog at http://sustainablemusic.blogspot.com.
 In the spring 2016 semester he held the Basler Chair of Excellence for the Integration of the Arts, Rhetoric and Science at East Tennessee State University.
 While in residence, he offered a series of public lectures on his current project, a book on a "sound ecology."